kyma-project/kyma/tests/application-gateway-legacy-tests/README.md

 ## Overview

-This project contains the acceptance tests for the Kyma Application Gateway.
+This project contains the acceptance tests for the Kyma Application Gateway in the legacy mode.

 ## Prerequisites